 A few short years ago, to create a high-quality videos you would have needed to hire an entire production company (big $$), scout a location, get some talent willing to show off your goods, storyboard a genius idea … the list goes on.
 The development alone would limit you, even with loads of resources, to creating a handful of videos each year, maximum.
 Good news – The barrier of entry has completely vanished with online video marketing tools.

 Now, you can enter an online platform, choose your ideal bit(s) of footage, add your own text, place fully licensed music on top of it and you’re ready to go.
 If that sounds like too much, it gets even easier with Promo Collections, which are template videos for various industries and holidays.
-You can even follow our guide to ensuring you’re creating the right video size for each online publishing channel.

 Not only has the process of creating your video changed from a week-long ordeal to a matter of minutes, the flood of social media channels that now get even more viewership than the television has also evened the playing field.
 Gone are the days of buying late night ad time on your local tv station or publishing in the yellow pages.
 Advertising, including top-notch commercials, are all online.
 This means that small businesses have NO disadvantage when it comes to finding your relevant customers.